tiger-openai-hackathon/hacks/README.md

 We greatly value your feedback and welcome any suggestions for improvement.
 Please share your thoughts [here](https://forms.office.com/r/058CMXnXu6).
 You can also scan the QR code below to provide your feedback:

 [![feedback form](codes/images/README/feedback.png "Feedback form")](https://forms.office.com/r/058CMXnXu6)

+If you have any questions, please feel free to get in touch with us at <tigernlp@tigeranalytics.com>

 ## Additional References